The California marijuana industry has been undergoing a series of major changes since the third quarter of 2016.

 STEP 3: Obtain a seller’s permit and a marijuana license

-As a license prerequisite, applicants must provide a written proof that they have been given permission by their local government to operate as well.
+As a licensing prerequisite, applicants must provide written proof that they have been given permission by their local government to operate as well.

 The governmental agency that you will submit your application to will depend on your license classification.

 If you’re a retailer, distributor, microbusiness, testing laboratory, or a cannabis event organizer, you must apply for a marijuana business license from the Department of Consumer Affair’s Bureau of Cannabis Control.

 Marijuana cultivators must send their license application to the Department of Food and Agriculture’s CalCannabis Division while manufacturers should procure a license from the Department of Public Health’s Manufactured Cannabis Safety Branch.